 Spicers Vineyards Estate

-Enjoy a getaway in the Hunter Valley in their most awarded romantic destination: Spicers Vineyards Estate.
-The perfect spot for a romantic weekend, a 2-hour drive from Sydney will bring you to the heart of NSW’s famous wine region, where you will find the estate nestled in eight, unobstructed acres of private vineyard and natural bushland.
-Laze in front of the fireplace in one of 12 luxury suites, complete with heated floors, mini bar, rain shower, and roomy spa bath for soaking—wine in hand, of course.
+Also from the Spicers family, this luxe Hunter Valley hotel is the perfect spot for a romantic weekend.
+In the heart of the Hunter, you will find the estate nestled in eight unobstructed acres of private vineyards and natural bushland.
+Chill out in front of the fireplace in one of 12 luxury suites, complete with heated floors, mini bar, rain shower, and roomy spa bath for soaking—wine in hand, of course.

 While the Northern Beaches is still technically very much a part of Sydney, we'd argue that once you've driven around the cliff bends at Bilgola, you're officially in a different beach paradise where the pace is a little slower.
 Over at Whale Beach, the quiet cove before you reach Palm Beach and the tip of the peninsula, Jonah's is one of Sydney's most revered destinations.
 Complete with an award-winning restaurant, infinity pool with uninterrupted views of the ocean, and just 11 ultra-exclusive suites, this is where to stay if you want to feel like a celebrity on vacation.
 Pro tip: skip the traffic and take the 20-minute scenic seaplane from Rose Bay.